Two-time recipient of the Bakken-Andersen Big Ten Kicker of the Year Award

 2013: Redshirt senior ...
+Repeated as the Bakken-Andersen Big Ten Kicker of the Year and a first-team All-Big Ten selection ...
+Drew All-America nods from numerous outlets, including a first-team honor by The Sporting News and second-team nods from the Walter Camp Foundation and Bleacher Report ...
 2013 Allstate AFCA Good Works Team Member ...
 Semifinalist for the Lou Groza Award for the second time in as many seasons ...
-ESPN.com midseason All-Big Ten selection ...
-NU's leading scorer with 85 points ...
-Successfully converted 18-of-20 field goal opportunities this season ...
-Leads the Big Ten and ranks sixth nationally in scoring with 1.8 field goals per game ...
-Ranks second in the Big Ten with 8.5 points per game ...
-Ranks fifth nationally amongst active players with a field goal percentage of .860 ...
-Owns active streak of 130 straight made PATs, second all-time in Big Ten annals (2010-present) ...
+Broke several Northwestern school records, becoming NU's all-time leader with 280 points (104 in 2013) and a career field goal percentage of .872 ...
+Led the Big Ten and ranked second nationally in scoring with 1.9 field goals per game as a senior, converting 23-of-25 in 2013 to set an NU single-season record ...
+Ranked 10th nationally in field goal percentage with a mark of .920 ...
+Ranked second in the Big Ten with 8.7 points per game ...
+Notched three field goals, including a long of 42 yards, in his final game at Illinois ...
 Connected on all four field goal attempts vs. Michigan, including a long of 40 in the first quarter ...
 Hit a season-long 43-yard field goal in home state against Wisconsin ...
 Eclipsed 200 career points with two field goals and six PATs against Syracuse ...
 Connected on three field goal attempts at Cal, including a season-long of 35 yards ...
 Converted all five PAT attempts against the Bears ...
-Handles kickoff duties and averages of 61.7 yards with 20 touchbacks on 55 kicks ...
-2012 Bakken-Andersen Big Ten Co-Kicker of the Year.
+Handled kickoff duties and averages of 61.3 yards with 21 touchbacks on 65 kicks ...
+Academic All-Big Ten.

 2012: Second year as NU's starting place-kicker ...
 Named Bakken-Anderson Big Ten Co-Kicker of the Year ...
 Became first NU kicker to be named first-team All-Big Ten (coaches) since Brian Gowins in 1997 ...
 Named one of 20 national semifinalists for the Lou Groza Award, presented to the nation's top place-kicker ...
 Finished 19-for-20 on field goal tries--including a 6-of-7 success rate from 40 or more yards--to establish the NU single-season mark for field goal percentage (95.0) ...
 His 107 points are sixth-most by a Wildcat in school history and he now stands eighth all-time with 176 career points ...
 His 19 field goals in 2012 were one shy of the single-season mark of 20 held by Brian Gowins (1997) and Amado Villarreal (2008) ...
 Tied his own school record for consecutive PATs made in a single season (50) and enters 2013 with an active streak of 101 straight made PATs, fifth all-time in Big Ten annals (2010-present) ...
 Finished second in the Big Ten with 1.46 field goals per game ...
 Fourth in the conference in scoring with 8.23 points per game ...
 Provided game-winning PAT in NU's 42-41 season-opening win at Syracuse, putting the Wildcats in front for good with 44 seconds to play ...
 Against Vanderbilt, hit eventual game-winning 18-yard field goal with 2:01 remaining, finishing the game a perfect 3-of-3 with makes from 40, 37 and 18 yards in a 23-13 win ...
 It was his first career game with multiple made field goals ...
 Topped that performance a week later vs. Boston College by going 5-for-5 on field goal attempts, tying the NU school record for FGs in a single game ...
 Hit from 42, 20, 29, 41 and 19 yards in 22-13 victory over the Eagles en route to Big Ten Special Teams Player of the Week honors ...
 His five field goals are one of eight performances in FBS this year of five or more in a game ...
 Converted all five PAT attempts in win over South Dakota ...
 Accounted for 14 points in win over Indiana with three field goals (44, 34 and 29 yards) and five PATs ...
 4-of-4 on extra points vs. both Nebraska and Iowa ...
 Connected on a 34-yard field goal attempt and all four PATs at Michigan ...
 Finished 3-of-3 on field goal tries (24, 43, 27 yards) at Michigan State, including the game-winner with 7:30 remaining that broke a 20-20 tie ...
 Hit 2-of-2 field goals (44, 36 yards) and kicked six PATs in win over Illinois (12 points) ...
 Accounted for 10 points in TaxSlayer.com Gator Bowl win vs. Mississippi State, hitting field goal attempts from 34 and 37 yards ...
 Named team's Special Teams Player of the Week vs. Vandy, Boston College and Indiana ...
 Twice named a Lou Groza Award Star of the Week (BC, Indiana) ...
 Academic All-Big Ten.